BIRDING IN THE PLETTENBERG BAY REGION - INTRODUCTORY COMMENTS Show details

 BIRDING AT THE CRAGS Show details

 Many birders driving through The Crags between top birding destinations at Plettenberg Bay and Nature's Valley are totally unaware of the great birding potential here.
 Mixed habitats of farmlands, fynbos, indigenous forests and exotic plantations host a diversity of bird species and most properties in the area can produce top birding experiences.
 Only a few accommodation establishments selected by local bird-watchers are highlighted here.
-Casual birders can only visit these properties if accompanied by Gareth.
 Visiting birders should also consider visiting Birds of Eden and the Tenikwa Rehabilitation Centre - see descriptions of these two destinations elsewhere.

 TAMODI LODGE AND STABLES was created by Lynne and Owen Johnston, their inspiration born out of love for horses and the beautiful valleys of the Crags.
 Birding here is superb - see details under ADVERTORIALS on this website.